-Career Connections assists students with questions regarding timing of an internship, finding an internship, and selecting an internship course.
-Career Connections facilitates the registration process by collecting learning agreements and approvals from all stakeholders, and collaborating with the Registrar’s office.
-Career Connections also collects Statements of Understanding from employers on the behalf of the student and Pacific Lutheran University.
+Alumni & Student Connections assists students with questions regarding timing of an internship, finding an internship, and selecting an internship course.
+Alumni & Student Connections facilitates the registration process by collecting learning agreements and approvals from all stakeholders, and collaborating with the Registrar’s office.
+Alumni & Student Connections also collects Statements of Understanding from employers on the behalf of the student and Pacific Lutheran University.

 Alumni play a vital role in providing experiential learning opportunities.
 We invite alumni to share their internship opportunities with students!

 The Opportunities Board, our free online job and internship board, is the place to share it.
 Log in here to begin posting!